 Epcot is one of my favorite parks in Walt Disney World, yet in order to see and ride it all, a Fastpass is a must!
 An Epcot Fastpass is very important to have when visiting the park to avoid long lines.
 Unfortunately, Epcot is one of the Disney Parks that has the tiered Fastpass system which means that you can only schedule 1/3 of the top attractions on the My Disney Experience app ahead of time.
-This means that you cannot schedule an Epcot fast pass for Test Track and Soarin ahead of time.
+This means that you cannot schedule Epcot fast passes for Test Track and Soarin ahead of time.
 You will have to choose.
 I help break down which are the best Epcot Fast Passes and why I think you should get them in advance.
-While there are many options for Epcot fast passes, here is my opinion on the best Epcot Fastpass strategy.
+While there are many options for Epcot fast passes, here is my opinion on the best strategy for scheduling your Epcot fastpass.

 PRO TIP– ARRIVE 15 MIN.
 BEFORE THE PARK OPENS.
 If you are staying on property and Epcot has early Magic Hours, use them and wake up earlier to make it on time.
 If you are not staying on property, find out which park does have early magic hours and do not go to that one!
 If you do, you will be competing with hundreds of people who arrived an hour before you.